Tallinn shopping—a varied mixture of boutiques, department stores and modern malls—offers something for everyone.

 Shop more by staying at the Radisson Blu

 Choose the Radisson Blu Hotel Olumpia, Tallinn when you're looking for a hotel near shopping in Tallinn.
-With the Solaris Centre and Stockmann Shopping Centre both no more than ten minutes' walk, you won't have far to carry your shopping to our Tallinn hotel.
+With the Solaris Centre and Stockmann Shopping Centre both no more than a 10 minutes' walk, you won't have far to carry your shopping to our Tallinn hotel.

-Visitors will also find that the Radisson Blu Hotel Olumpia conveniently near to attractions such as the Tallinn Opera, plus transit links in the city centre, the harbour and Lennart Meri airport.
+Visitors will also find that the Radisson Blu Hotel Olumpia is conveniently near attractions such as the Tallinn Opera, plus transit links in the city center, the harbor and Lennart Meri airport.